timescale/docs/promscale/installation/upgrade.md

 1. Check that the most recent required versions of PostgreSQL, TimescaleDB and the Promscale extension are available.
 1. Stop all Promscale Connector instances connected to the database.
-1. Start the new version of the Promscale Connector, and wait for it to begin ingesting data.
+1. Start one instance with the new version of the Promscale Connector.
 1. Start all other Promscale Connector instances.

 ## Upgrade to Promscale 0.11.0